School of Humanities & Behavioral Science

 Once you understand the differences between the fields of public relations and marketing and how they successfully work together, it is important to understand the study of communication.
 Communication is a broad field and includes written, verbal, and nonverbal expression.

-A public relations degree offers focus to this wider discipline by focusing on strategic brand reputation and credibility.
-This degree gives students the opportunity to communicate with a focus on a specific industry (i.e. healthcare, sports, fundraising, nonprofit, corporate, crisis, etc.).
+A public relations degree focuses on strategic brand reputation and credibility, giving students the opportunity to communicate to a specific industry (i.e. healthcare, sports, fundraising, nonprofit, corporate, crisis, etc.).
 A degree in public relations enhances your resume and makes you more marketable because it develops your skills in storytelling, message distribution strategy, and brand awareness.

 Hear a podcast about our Public Relations Student Society of America chapter